centreon/centreon-documentation/versioned_docs/version-22.10/reporting/concepts.md

 - If statistics are not up to date, follow this prodedure:

-  1. You need first to execute the following command to rebuild statistics:
+  1. You need first to execute the following command to rebuild statistics on the central server:
   ```shell
   /usr/share/centreon/www/modules/centreon-bam-server/engine/centreon-bam-rebuild-events --all
   ```